kytulendu/TW/README.md

     with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-Although, CU-Writer 1.41 is in [public domain](http://unlicense.org/) as descriped in [Wikipedia]((http://th.wikipedia.org/wiki/%E0%B8%8B%E0%B8%B5%E0%B8%A2%E0%B8%B9%E0%B9%84%E0%B8%A3%E0%B9%80%E0%B8%95%E0%B8%AD%E0%B8%A3%E0%B9%8C)), but I'd like to add copyright for Chulalongkorn University anyway.
+Although, CU Writer 1.41 is in [public domain](http://unlicense.org/) as descriped in [Wikipedia]((http://th.wikipedia.org/wiki/%E0%B8%8B%E0%B8%B5%E0%B8%A2%E0%B8%B9%E0%B9%84%E0%B8%A3%E0%B9%80%E0%B8%95%E0%B8%AD%E0%B8%A3%E0%B9%8C)), but I'd like to add copyright for Chulalongkorn University anyway.

-Thai-Write is released under [GPL v3](http://www.gnu.org/licenses/gpl-2.0.html), some source code is in other license, please see source code for detail.
+Thai Write is released under [GPL v3](http://www.gnu.org/licenses/gpl-2.0.html), some source code is in other license, please see source code for detail.